Return Of Title IV Funds

 earn, the unearned excess funds must be returned to the Department of Education or

-the amount you have earned, you may be able to receive those additional funds.
+have earned, you may be able to receive those additional funds.

-The portion of your Federal student aid or HOPE scholarship you are entitled to receive is calculated on a percentage basis by comparing the total number of days in the semester to the number of days you completed before you withdrew.
+The portion of your federal student aid or HOPE scholarship you are entitled to receive is calculated on a percentage basis by comparing the total number of days in the semester to the number of days you completed before you withdrew.
 For example, if you complete 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
 This means that 70% of your scheduled awards remain unearned and must be returned to the Department of Education or State HOPE office.